peterhinch/micropython-samples/README.md

 # reverse
 Fast reverse a bytearray.

-# font
-Convert a C file produced by GLCD Font Creator to Python for storage as persistent byte code.
-This is effectively obsolete: see [this solution](https://github.com/peterhinch/micropython-font-to-py.git).

 # ds3231_pb
 Driver for the DS3231 low cost precison RTC, including a facility to calibrate the Pyboard's RTC from the DS3231.